Make an Impact with Our Online Master’s Degrees

 - 2022-2023 No. 1 Most Innovative School – Midwest

-Our programs prepare you to pursue licensure as a counselor in Indiana.
+Our online counseling master’s program helps you prepare for licensure as a counselor in Indiana.
 Requirements differ by state, so check the guidelines where you wish to practice.

 - Licensed Mental Health Counselor